bnb-chain/bnb-chain.github.io/docs/encoding.md

-# Binance Chain Transaction Encoding Specification
+# BNB Chain Transaction Encoding Specification

-Binance Chain transactions are protocol-based data types and can only be submitted in a compatible encoded frame.
+BNB Chain transactions are protocol-based data types and can only be submitted in a compatible encoded frame.

 The fundamental encoding logic is from [Tendermint Amino](https://github.com/tendermint/go-amino), which derives from and is "largely compatible with" Google protocol-buffer's Proto3.